Cravens hopeful for return 'this time next year'

 Many fans expressed appreciation for the one season Cravens did play.
 Some told him they hoped he returned next year, to which Cravens would simply say, "I appreciate you."

-One fan showed him pictures from a draft day party at FedEx Field in 2016, when the Redskins made Cravens a second-round pick.
+One fan showed him pictures from a draft day party at FedEx Field in 2016.
 The fan asked, "Does it seem like a long time ago?"
 Cravens eyed the photo.

 Two teammates, rookie corner Fabian Moreau and second-year defensive lineman Anthony Lanier, showed up and gave him a hug.
 Cravens appeared to choke up as they pulled away.
 The event took place less than 10 minutes from the Redskins' training facility.